Linearly Bounded Conjugator Property for Mapping Class Groups: Preliminaries

 In the previous section, we introduced the marking graph \mg which is quasi-isometric to \mcg.
 In this section, we will introduce the theory of hierarchies, which is useful for constructing efficient paths in \mg.
 These paths are naturally associated to efficient representations of elements in \mcg in terms of the generators, thus justifying \mg as a good combinatorial model for \mcg.

-The idea of hierarchies is to associate to every pair of markings a family of geodesics in curve complexes which behave well with subsurface projections.
+The idea of hierarchies is to associate to every pair of markings a family of geodesics in curve complexes that behave well with subsurface projections.
 In order for the theory to work, we need to impose a condition on geodesics in curve complexes called \emph{tightness}.
 Let $Y \subseteq \s$ be a domain.
-A tight geodesic $g$ in $\mathcal{C}(Y)$ is a sequence $\{ v_0, \ldots, v_n \}$ of simplices in $\mathcal{C}(Y)$, such that any sequence of vertices in $g$ is a geodesic in $\mathcal{C}(Y)$ in the usual sense, and $v_{i-1} \cup v_{i+1}$ fill a subsurface $Z \subset Y$ such that $\partial Z = v_i$.
-We remark that the original definition \cite[Definition 4.2]{MM2} consists of more information.
-It is a theorem of Masur-Minsky that any two points in $\mathcal{C}(Y)$ is connected by at least one and at most finitely many tight geodesics \cite[Lemma 4.5 and Corollary 6.14]{MM2}.
+A \emph{tight geodesic} $g$ in $\mathcal{C}(Y)$ is a sequence $\{ v_0, \ldots, v_n \}$ of simplices in $\mathcal{C}(Y)$, such that any sequence of vertices in $g$ is a geodesic in $\mathcal{C}(Y)$ in the usual sense, and $v_{i-1} \cup v_{i+1}$ fill a subsurface $Z \subset Y$ such that $\partial Z = v_i$.
+We remark that the original definition \cite[Definition 4.2]{MM00} consists of more information.

+It is a theorem of Masur-Minsky that any two points in $\mathcal{C}(Y)$ is connected by at least one and at most finitely many tight geodesics \cite[Lemma 4.5 and Corollary 6.14]{MM00}.
 Henceforth, a geodesic in a curve complex will always mean a tight geodesic.
 By an abuse of notation, we will refer to $v_i$'s as vertices of $g$.
 We will say the \emph{length} of $g$ is $n$, and write $|g| = n$.
 We will say $Y$ is the \emph{domain} or \emph{support} of $g$, and write $D(g) = Y$.
 We will sometimes use the notation $[v_0,v_n]$ to mean any geodesic from $v_0$ to $v_n$ in $\mathcal{C}(Y)$.
 Since $\mathcal{C}(Y)$ is $\delta$-hyperbolic, all (finitely many) geodesics from $v_0$ to $v_n$ are fellow-travelers.